DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Introduction

-To overcome the aforementioned constraints, we propose a novel Distillation-based Unbiased Alignment (DUA) framework.
-As shown in Fig.~\ref{fig1}(c), we first transform the source images into the target domain style, named source2target domain ${T'}$ (the light blue).
-Then we train an unbiased teacher to learn unbiased knowledge from both $S$ and $T'$ domain.
-These knowledge are utilized to guide source features' alignment in the detector's training process, compelling final alignment position to move towards the balanced position.
-Furthermore, we design a Target-Relevant Object Localization Network (TROLN) trained on $S$ and $T'$ mix-style data.
-Then we conduct a Domain-aware Consistency Enhancing (DCE) strategy to adjust the classification confidences of the bounding boxes based on the output of TROLN, making sure that the bounding boxes with better localization are retained.
+In this paper, to overcome the aforementioned constraints, we present a DSD-DA method that contains a novel Distillation-based Source Debiasing (DSD) framework and a Domain-aware Consistency Enhancing (DCE) strategy.
+Firstly, considering that current alignment-based DAOD methods tends to acquire more source-specific knowledge, we propose to perform knowledge distillation to guide detector to acquire more domain-agnostic knowledge and thus restrain the potential source bias issue.
+Specifically, as shown in Fig.~\ref{fig1}(c), we first utilize CycleGAN \cite{zhu2017unpaired} to transform the source images into the target domain style, named source2target domain ${T'}$ (light blue).
+Then, we train a classification-teacher via a supervised and adversarial loss, which is able to learn domain-agnostic knowledge from $S$ and $T'$ mix-style data.
+Finally, these knowledge is utilized to guide the detector's training, improving the performance of detector on both domains.
+Secondly, to mitigate exacerbated inconsistency on target data, we design a Target-Relevant Object Localization Network (TROLN), in which pixel and instance-level target affinity weights are proposed and incorporated into the loss function.
+TROLN is also trained on $S$ and $T'$ mix-style data, which is utilized to mine target relevant localization information.
+Then, in the testing stage, we conduct the DCE strategy, \textit{i.e.,} formulating the output of TROLN into a new localization representation.
+And we use this representation to adjust the classification scores of the detected boxes, enhancing the consistency and making sure that more accurate detected boxes are retained in NMS process.

 In summary, our contributions are as follows: